evkx/evkx.github.io/content/models/zeekr/009/009_ME_Edition/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.
 ### Availability & Pricing

-This model had a world premiere on 14.04.2021, and deliveries started in October 2021. availability.regions.onlychina
+This model had a world premiere on 14.04.2021, and deliveries started in October 2021.
+This model is only available in China.